GrimmReaper1O1/questionnaire_comercial/README.md

 ways to achieve the results within.
 The code may not be the standard way of doing things.
 I expect the developer who chooses to use the framework to read through it and decide as to whether he or she will benefit from using this framework.
 The results of your actions are indeed your responsibility.
-That said, version 3.9 functions as intended but doesn't have some of the functionallity required is they quesitonnaire linked in with style system.